Jordan Vineyard & Winery

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-- Named Pollinator Partnership's Monarch Sustainer of the Year
+- Named Pollinator Partnership's Monarch Sustainer of the Year for pollinator and biodiversity work

 - Jordan Vineyard & Winery Chardonnay, Russian River Valley$30-40Burgundian-style Chardonnay from cool Russian River Valley; elegant, food-friendly, and consistently rated.Find →